jchildren/jchildren.github.io/_projects/this-site.md

 alttext: "The image"
 projectlink: "https://github.com/jchildren/jchildren.github.io"
 projectdownload: "https://github.com/jchildren/jchildren.github.io/archive/master.zip"
+description: "Building this site has also been a project of sorts"
 ---

 Building this site has also been a project of sorts, though the commit count is a little inflated.